boanjo/pc/README.md

 ![Sensors](https://github.com/epkboan/epkboan.github.io/blob/master/pc_2.jpg?raw=true "Sensors")

 If you look really careful the hose that fills the water level is visible to the left of the waterfall.
-I.e. when draining the pond via (back flushing the filter out in the garden) fresh water is filled from the opposite side of the pond.
+I.e. when draining the pond (back flushing the filter out in the garden) fresh water is filled from the opposite side of the pond.

 Oh and YES!
-The Koi fishes like it too :-)
+The Koi fishes loves the automation too :-)

 ![The pond](https://github.com/epkboan/epkboan.github.io/blob/master/pond_1.jpg?raw=true "The Pond at control")